 Wordsmith is a series of three books for developing writing skills.
-All books are available in either print or ebook formats.
+All books are in their third editions and are available in either print or ebook formats.
 These are not age-graded, but they address skills at three different levels.
-My favorite book in the series is the original Wordsmith: A Creative Writing Course for Young People, which targets students around junior high or beginning high school level.
+My favorite book in the series is Wordsmith: A Creative Writing Course for Young People which targets students around junior high or beginning high school level.
 My review begins with that book then discusses the other two volumes in relation to it.

 Many students in upper elementary grades and junior high have learned the basics in grammar and need some help transferring grammatical knowledge into their writing.
 Wordsmith assumes the student knows basic grammar.
 It moves on from there to work with grammar through written applications.
 For example, one assignment has them come up with vivid action verbs to replace weak verbs accompanied by adverbs.
 The goal is to sharpen writing skills by carefully choosing words for the best effect.

 After working on grammar, they tackle sentence construction, again with the goal of writing more interesting yet concise sentences.
 Once grammar and sentence structure are under control, they can apply those skills to compositions.

 Although Wordsmith does not teach all the different forms of writing such as reports, research papers, etc., it covers techniques that can be applied in almost any writing situation.
 Lessons work on skills such as describing people, narrowing the topic, and writing dialogue.
 At the end of the course, students write their own short story.
 Helps for proofreading and editing are included along with review quizzes.